 October is a month where one can shamelessly watch horror movies nonstop.
-With Halloween just around the corner, I’ve compiled a list of my 13 favorite scary movies that are sure to creep you out.
+With Halloween just around the corner, I’m here to provide some of my favorites to help with your movie marathon needs.
+I’ve compiled a list of my 13 favorite scary movies that are sure to creep you out.
 To make it more fun and challenging, I only picked films from the last 13 years – one from each year.
 From subtle thrills to bloody tales, and even some horror/comedies along the way, there’s sure to be a film for everyone.

 The newest take on Stephen King’s novel was a pleasant surprise – given that remakes often lack the same spark that made us love the original.
 This incarnation of the tale of Pennywise succeeded in many ways its former self couldn’t, mostly benefiting from a theatrical release and R-rating.
 It was a great example of how a remake can not only improve, but also create a bit of its own identity.
 With an amazing young cast, a frightening new look for our killer clown, and proving that a smaller budget is a horror films best friend – it’s no surprise the film has made a killing at the box office.
 Now becoming the highest grossing horror movie ever, among other records.